ginkgo-project/ginkgo/CONTRIBUTING.md

 `@return`, `@note`, `@ingroup`, `@ref`, ...) and reserves the backslash for the LaTeX formula delimiters `\f$ ... \f$` and `\f[ ... \f]`.

-Keeping the two apart means the prefix tells you what you are looking at: `@` introduces Doxygen structure, `\` introduces LaTeX.
-It also keeps a formula visually of a piece with the math it contains, as in `\f$\alpha \frac{a}{b}\f$`.
+Keeping the two apart means that the prefix tells you what you are looking at:
+`@` introduces Doxygen structure, `\` introduces LaTeX.
+It also keeps a formula visually consistent with the math it contains, as in `\f$\alpha \frac{a}{b}\f$`.

 ###  Developer targeted notes